Den liberala världsordningen, med fokus på demokrati, mänskliga rättigheter, frihandel och internationell rätt, utmanas från många håll.

 Sylvia Schwaag Serger is professor of research policy at Lund University.
 She has spent the past 15 years designing, implementing and studying innovation policy and transformative change, with a particular focus on Europe and China.
 She has an MA in International Relations from the Johns Hopkins School of Advanced International Studies (SAIS) and a PhD in economic history from the London School of Economics and Political Science.

-Tharman Shanmugaratnam is Senior Minister in Singapore, and Chairman of the Monetary Authority of Singapore.
-He co-chairs the G20 High Level Independent Panel on financing pandemic security, is a member of the UN’s High Level Advisory Board on Effective Multilateralism, and chairs the Group of Thirty, an independent global council of economic leaders from the public and private sectors.
+Tharman Shanmugaratnam is Senior Minister in Singapore.
+He co-chaired the G20 High Level Independent Panel on financing pandemic security in 2021, and currently co-chairs the Global Commission on the Economics of Water.
+He also chairs the Group of Thirty, an independent global council of economic leaders from the public and private sectors, and is on the recently launched UN High Level Advisory Board on Effective Multilateralism.
 He earlier led the G20 Eminent Persons Group on Global Financial Governance, and chaired the International Monetary and Financial Committee for four years.

 Fredrik Sjöholm is professor in economics and CEO at the Research Institute of Industrial Economics (IFN).
 The main area of his research is on the economic impacts of globalization, including a broad range of aspects of international trade and investments.